This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 4. Reliefs

-HMRC is continuing to carefully scrutinise claims for tax relief.
+Given pressure to raise taxes, it’s understandable that HMRC is carefully scrutinising claims for tax relief.
 This is a well-documented trend in respect of R&D reliefs (at least in respect of the pre-April 2024 regime), but capital allowances claims (and, conversely, the imposition of balancing charges) are in the spotlight too.
-The availability of statutory exemptions such as the dividend exemption and the substantial shareholding exemption may also become contentious.
+The availability of statutory exemptions such as the dividend exemption and the substantial shareholding exemption may also become more contentious.

 High risk areas